dimitri-nicolo/calico/security/comms/log-storage-tls.md

 ```

 > **Note**: If the {{site.prodname}} log storage already exists, you must manually delete the log storage pods one by one
 after updating the secret.
-These pods will be in the `tigera-elasticsearch` namespace with the prefix, `calico-enterprise`.
+These pods will be in the `tigera-elasticsearch` namespace with the prefix, `tigera-secure-es`.
 Other {{site.prodname}} components will not be unable to communicate with log storage until the pods are restarted.
 {: .alert .alert-info}